awslabs/aws-c-http/README.md

 cmake --build aws-c-http/build --target install
 ```

-#### Run Integration Tests with local host
+#### Run Integration Tests with localhost

 To run some of the integration tests (start with localhost_integ_*), you need to set up a local host that echo the request headers back first.

-To do that, we have a script that can run on ubuntu machine, `./tests/local_host/config-local-host.sh`.
+To do that, we have a script that can run on ubuntu machine, `./tests/local_host/config-localhost.sh`.
 It will install nginx and njs for you and run a server that echo the request headers back.

 After that, configure and build your cmake project with `-DENABLE_LOCALHOST_INTEGRATION_TESTS=true` to build the tests with local host and run them from `ctest --output-on-failure -R localhost_integ_*`.